 Other hits followed.
 From 1961 through 1965 Del scored with Hats Off To Larry, So Long Baby, Hey!
 Little Girl, Little Town Flirt, Handy Man, Keep Searchin` (We`ll Follow The Sun), and Stranger In Town, all top forty hits.
 Stranger In Town has been called one of the most paranoid songs in rock history.
 Del also had a minor hit in the U.S. with Swiss Maid in 1962, a Roger Miller written song that was a smash in England, reaching number two on the charts.
 Miller later said on Johhny Carson`s Tonight Show it was the first song that earned him a lot of money.

 When Little Town Flirt was a hit Del, while headlining a show at The Albert Hall in London met the Beatles and told John Lennon, "From Me To You has a bit of falsetto in it so I`m going to record it."
 Del said, "At that time no one had heard of the Beatles here (the U.S.), but I knew they were great writers so I just picked up on one of their songs."
-From Me To You became the first Lennon-McCartney song to hit the charts in the U.S. peaking at number 77.
-(The song made Chicago, Illinois radio station WLS`s top 30.)
+From Me To You became the first Lennon-McCartney song to hit the charts in the U.S. peaking at number 77 in July, 1963 shortly after the Beatles release.
+Shannon's version made Chicago, Illinois radio station WLS`s top 15.